markiyan-konyk/Profile/README.md

 # Hi, I'm Markiyan 👋

 Engineering Science student at the University of Toronto, **Robotics stream**, entering my third year.
-Ukrainian by origin, Spanish by upbringing, currently Canadian by enrollment, so I bring three time zones' worth of opinions to every group project.
+Ukrainian by origin, Spanish by upbringing, currently Canadian by enrollment.

 ---